Wake-up-Freeman/OLD-ODISEO/docs/develop/sdks/terra-js/keys.md

 });
 ```

-For example, to recover a mnemonic with the old Terra wallet HD path using coin type for ATOM (118):
+For example, to recover a mnemonic with the old Daodiseo wallet HD path using coin type for ATOM (118):

 ```ts
 const mk = new MnemonicKey({